mesb/mesb.github.io/_posts/2018-1-06-on-literate-programming.md

     ex2 = [75, 23.4, 100.456, 34, 54]
     pos2 = find_max(ex2)
     print "Maximum element is ", ex2[pos2], " which is at position ", pos2

+Maximum element is  94  which is at position  6 Maximum element is  100.456  which is at position  2

 The code snippet above is a small program that finds the maximum element from a finite sequence of numbers.